tevaughan/how-to-program/how-to-program.md

 Beginning in 1957 with IBM's FORTRAN language[^FORTRAN], new software could be written as words in a *portable programming language*, usually called simply a "programming language".
-Each line of a computer program in FORTRAN was usually typed on a mechanical keyboard that punched holes in a rigid card.
+In the 1950s and 1960s, each line of a computer program in FORTRAN was usually typed on a mechanical keyboard that punched holes in a rigid card.
 A special piece of software already installed in the computer was the *compiler*.
 Just as the assembler translated assembly code into machine code, the compiler translated the FORTRAN code into machine code (or, as an intermediate step, into assembly code) so that the program could run directly on the computer as machine code.
-The advantage of a programming language is that even though each new device might have a different set of machine instructions and a different assembly language, each new device could come with a compiler that takes as input any program code written in the programming language accepted by the compiler.
+The advantage of a programming language is portability: Even though a new device might have a new set of machine instructions and a new assembly language, the device could still be delivered with a compiler that takes as input any program code written in the same, old programming language.
 So the same FORTRAN card stack could be fed into different devices.
 Each device's compiler would convert the FORTRAN code into the machine code appropriate to the device.
-By the early 1960s, electronic-keyboard terminals began commonly to replace punched cards at the device's input interface.
+By the early 1960s, electronic-keyboard terminals began to replace punched cards at the device's input interface.
 By the early 1970s, a terminal with keyboard and video monitor, rather than keyboard and paper, became common.
-Still, punched cards were commonly used for program input into the 1970s.
+Still, punched cards were used for program input into the 1970s.

 [^FORTRAN]: Each early version of the language was called "FORTRAN": FORTRAN (released in 1957), FORTRAN II (1958), FORTRAN IV (1962), FORTRAN 66 (1966),